 Outdated database software is one of the most common vulnerabilities exploited by hackers.
-Software vendors regularly release updates and patches to address security flaws.
+Software vendors regularly release updates and patches to address security flaws and improve performance.
 Failing to apply these updates leaves your database exposed to known vulnerabilities.

 Actionable Tip: